SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise3.md

 > **Note**: You can replace the query with a new one instead of opening a new query everytime for all other subsequent steps.

 6.Now  select **New Query** as done before.
 Then copy and paste the following in the console to see what you just created.
+As an alternative, you may also choose to replace the query in existing query window and run from there.

 ```
 SELECT create_distributed_table('http_request', 'site_id');